 How to Source Vendor Events for Your Direct Sales Business

-A great source of information about upcoming events.
+Craigslist is a great source of information about upcoming events.
 Navigate to your chosen geography, then search for events in your specific area or chosen time frame.
 Many will indicate that they are accepting vendors.

 Community/Local, County, State Fairs